jesseduffield/lazygit/README.md

 You can add an alias for this with `echo "alias lg='lazygit' > ~/.zshrc` (or whichever rc file you're using)

-## Usage
-All commands are listed at the bottom of the application

 ## Cool features
 - Adding files easily
 - Resolving merge conflicts